matonis/yara_tools/README.md

 Virtual Condition Groups are a memory-only concept.
 It allows you to create a complex condition that is never committed to a rule.

 There may be cases, conditions, or features that do not yet exist in YARA or yara_tools where you still may be able to apply a condition group construct.
-An easy example of this is the *for loop* in YARA.
-To achieve a *for loop*, you'll need to build a format string.
-* See Example 5

 A virtual condition group is created using the parameter *virtual*